Gruntfuggly/format-modified/README.md

 Requires git and clang-format.
 The location of the clang-format executable will be determined from `clang-format.executable` or `C_Cpp.clang_format_path`.
 If neither of these is defined, it will assume clang-format is available in your normal path.

+Glob patterns can also be used to specify alternative .clang-format configuration files.
+This allows you got further tailor the formatting of legacy code, where some files adhere to different standards, for example.
+This works by temporarily copying the alternative configuration file into the folder containing the file to format.
+If there is already a .clang-format in the folder, it will be moved out of the way while the alternative file is used.

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.format-modified).